 You will only get reimbursed for a certain number of days of rental.
 The exact amount will depend on the extent of damage and how long it takes to repair, or until you receive the total loss check.

 You should only expect to get a rental for a similar type of vehicle as you have.
-For example, you will not be fully reimbursed for renting a luxury SUV when your car is economy, no frills, two door coupe.
+For example, you will not be fully reimbursed for renting a luxury SUV when your car is economy, no frills, two-door coupe.

 LOSS OF USE

 Even if you don't rent a car, you may be entitled to loss of use payments.
-This is a payment to compensate you for the days that you were unable to use your damaged vehicle while it was being repaired or while you were waiting on the total loss payment.
+This is a payment to compensate you for the days that you were unable to use your damaged vehicle while it was being repaired or while you were waiting for the total loss payment.

 When you get your car back from the repair shop, it is not worth the same as before it was damaged.
 The value has diminished due to the wreck and repairs.
 The at-fault driver’s insurance company should pay for that loss as well.